 The Group Retreat – Define your Retreat Purpose

 When factoring in ideas for a group, there are many considerations that you may have glossed over when preparing for the individual retreat.
 With a group, there are multiple personalities and even the best of friends will sometimes have disagreements.
 Some thoughts for planning – Will the retreat be limited to crocheting?
 This information is essential for understanding your space requirements and setting the stage for the other planning activities.

 A small group of close friends may enjoy crafting together in a private environment.
-A larger group retreat provides opportunities for a greater variety of interactions and new connections within the group.
-The shared experience of a crafter’s retreat will create memories and may establish worthy connection points for long term friendships.
+A larger group retreat, such as the annual Crochet Guild of America conference, provides opportunities for a greater variety of interactions and new connections within the group.
+The shared experience of a crafts retreat will create memories and may establish worthy connection points for long term friendships.